-- Placement is mandatory and explicitly controlled by the programmer, i. e., concrete locations are exposed. - Placement is eager, i. e., an explicitly placed tasked will be scheduled for execution immediately, taking priority over randomly stolen tasks.
+- Placement is mandatory and explicitly controlled by the programmer, i. e., concrete locations are exposed. - Placement is eager, i. e., an explicitly placed tasked will be scheduled for execution immediately, taking priority over any stolen tasks.

-HdpH already supports eager work placement via the pushTo primitive.
-Adding support for topology aware placement requires making HdpH fully location aware.
-To do so, HdpH will expose the following additional primitives:
+HdpH already supports eager work placement via pushTo.
+In order to support topology aware placement, HdpH has to made fully location aware by exposing the following additional primitives: